 Low potassium (hypokalemia), which develops when potassium in your blood drops below normal, is one of the most common reasons people deal with leg cramps (including those that strike in the middle of the night, such as charley horses), high blood pressure and low energy.
 (2)

-Aside from electrolytes, some research suggests that being low in B vitamins can also increase cramps, especially in your legs.
+Aside from electrolytes such as electrolyte drinks, some research suggests that being low in B vitamins can also increase cramps, especially in your legs.
 (3) Aim to get more B vitamins from cage-free eggs, grass-fed meat, wild-caught fish, ancient grains and legumes.

 2. Stretch and Massage Your Muscles